kvnxdev/NotifySC/README.md

       String incomeNotificationText = intent.getStringExtra("notificationTextSC");
       int incomeNotificationID = intent.getIntExtra("notificationIDSC",0);

+      //NEW FOR 4.2.2+ user - Large notification-icon!
+      Bitmap incomeNotificationAppIcon = intent.getParcelableExtra("notificationAppIconLargeSC");

       if (incomeType.equals("added"))
       {
         //A NEW NOTIFICATION GOT ADDED (Now you can f.e. add a item to a ListView.)